-The Model Context Protocol (MCP) is an open standard that enables AI applications to securely connect with external tools, data sources, and systems through a unified interface.
-It provides a standardized way for AI agents and large language models to interact with the real world — querying databases, calling APIs, triggering workflows, and accessing enterprise resources.
+The Model Context Protocol (MCP) is an open standard, with public documentation, that lets AI applications connect securely to external tools, data sources, and systems through a unified interface.
+It provides a standardized way for AI agents and large language models to interact with the real world: querying databases, calling APIs, triggering workflows, and accessing enterprise resources.

 What is MCP?